King of Kings (1961 film): Critical reaction

 Among later reviews, Leonard Maltin's home video guide awarded the film three-and-a-half stars out of four, and Geoff Andrew called it "one of the most interesting screen versions of the Gospels," adding that "some of the performances appear to lack depth, but one can't deny the effectiveness of Miklós Rózsa's fine score, and of Ray's simple but elegant visuals which achieve a stirring dramatic power untainted by pompous bombast."
 Musicians such as Grammy Award-winning Art Greenhaw have cited the movie as being an influence in their work and even their favorite film of all time.
-On the review aggregator website Rotten Tomatoes, King of Kings holds an approval rating of 80% based on 20 reviews with an average rating of 6.4/10 The website's critical consensus reads: "With enough narrative depth to anchor the expected spectacle, King of Kings is a true blessing for fans of Biblical epics."
+On the review aggregator website Rotten Tomatoes, King of Kings holds an approval rating of 80% based on 20 reviews with an average rating of 6.4/10.
+The website's critical consensus reads: "With enough narrative depth to anchor the expected spectacle, King of Kings is a true blessing for fans of Biblical epics."

 Filmink argued "Hunter‘s performance is absolutely fine...
 To be fair, Jesus isn’t much of a role (even Max Von Sydow struggled to make it interesting) and Hunter’s calmness (or lack of personality if you want to be mean) suits how the filmmakers want to play it."

 The film's music score, composed by Miklós Rózsa, was nominated for a Golden Globe Award for Best Original Score.
 That same year, Rózsa was also nominated in the same category for his score of El Cid, which likewise was produced by Bronston.

 Box office

-According to MGM records, the film earned $8 million in North America and $5.4 million overseas, earning a profit of $1,621,000.
+According to MGM's records, King of Kings earned $8 million in North America and $5.4 million overseas, earning a profit of $1,621,000.
 According to Kinematograph Weekly the film was considered a "money maker" at the British box office in 1962.